Arctic voyage finds global warming impact on ice, animals

 "If we continue losing ice, we're going to lose species with it," said Paula von Weller, a field biologist who was on the trip.

-No Arctic creatures have become more associated with climate change than polar bears.
-The U.S. Fish and Wildlife Service estimated in January that about 26,000 specimens remain in the wild.
-Population counts of polar bears are notoriously difficult, and researchers are unsure how much their numbers have changed in recent years.
-But the Fish and Wildlife Service warned that melting sea ice is robbing the bear of its natural hunting ground for seals and other prey.
+No Arctic creature has become more associated with climate change than the polar bear, the poster child of Arctic wildlife.
+The U.S. Fish and Wildlife Service estimated in January that about 26,000 specimens remain in the wild, and warned that melting sea ice is robbing the bear of its natural hunting ground for seals and other prey.

 While some polar bears are expected to follow the retreating ice northward, others will head south, where they will come into greater contact with humans — encounters that are unlikely to end well for the bears.